pazinio/CSVToRedisBlobTrigger/README.md

 # CSVToRedisBlobTrigger

-Azure function - triggered by blob <br>
+Azure Function - Triggered by Blob <br>
-The following function reads csv files by a StreamReader object then it set the hash code valus within a Azure Cache for Redis.
+The following function triggered by new csv files read the files data and put hash code valus within a Azure Cache for Redis.